 Despite underdog beginnings, Bandy's candidates are front runners at the February 2011 CA Bar Exam.

 Statistics are based upon the February 2009 Statistics Report and pass list released by The State Bar of California.
 Similar to Bandy's tutorial, Harvard and Stanford had 10 or less candidates sitting for the February 2009 CA Bar Exam.
 Harvard and Stanford statistics are based upon first time takers compared with Bandy's repeat takers.
 According to the state bar, the pass rate statistic for repeaters, including out-of-state attorneys, for the February 2009 CA Bar Exam was 26.6%.

-Update: Subsequent to the above article, the California state bar website no longer publishes the pass rate statistics for schools with less than 10 takers.
+Update: Subsequent to the above article, the California state bar website no longer publishes the pass rate statistics for schools with 10 or less takers.